KittyPBoxx/upr-speedchoice-ex-gen9/README.md

 - Fixed glitch weather in caves
 - Fixed 'Ghost Rayquaza'
 - Fixed bug where you sometimes walked on water going to aqua hideout enterance or scorched slab
+- Algorithm tweaks to mitigate the 'flag dump' issue.
+This was mostly an issue an issue when requiring gyms in order.
+An extreme example is if the starting area gets walled by surf gyms 1-5 would all have appear early on to make the seed possible.
+There was some mitigation for this before, but two gyms in a town still happened a statistically improbable amount.